128technology/docs/docs/concepts_appid.md

 #### Viewing Modules

-Beginning with the 5.2 release, module registration and detailed module status (including a full list of ip-prefix/ports/protocol) can be accessed via a REST API or from the CLI.
+Module registration and detailed module status (including a full list of ip-prefix/ports/protocol) can be accessed via a REST API or from the CLI.
 Please refer to the API documentation available from the GUI, and the [`show application modules status`](cli_reference.md#show-application-modules-status) and [`show application modules registration`](cli_reference.md#show-application-modules-registration) for full details.

 #### Referencing Modules in Configuration